 Another one of the more well-known Pokémon Go facts is that the game constantly adds new Pokémons.
-Up to date, there are 905 of them and eight generations (each one adds typically 70-150 battlers).
+To date, there are 905 of them and eight generations (each one typically adds 70-150 battlers).

 But if you count the Pokémon’s regional variations, Mega evolutions, and Gigantamax forms, then the count would certainly surpass 1,000.

 Fun fact: 63 of the 905 Pokémons are legendary—they are incredibly rare to find and extremely powerful.

 13. Mewtwo often leads “the best Pokémon” rankings.

 Though you’re entitled to your own opinion about Pokémons’ qualities, many people agree that Mewtwo is the best Pokémon in Pokémon Go.

 Its maximum combat power (CP) points often go over 4,000.
 Admittedly, Slaking has more CP points (5,010), and Mewtwo is simply a better all-rounder.
 As a legendary, it’s a bit harder to catch, but it’s well worth it, considering its awesome psychic moves.

 Of course, your team would be on the road to success if you had both of them.

 What Are Some Pokémon Go Casualties?

 It’s unbelievable how many Pokémon-Go-related accidents have happened.
 In fact, the game has not only led to accidents but to whole criminal investigations.